 2. Secure Non-Corporate SaaS Tenants

-Users may simultaneously use both sanctioned and unsanctioned instances of apps like Google Drive.
-Responding with a one-size-fits-all approach—either allowing or blocking the app entirely—can encourage inappropriate sharing or hamper productivity, respectively.
+Users may use both sanctioned and unsanctioned instances of apps like Google Drive.
+Responding by either allowing or blocking the app entirely can encourage inappropriate sharing or hamper productivity, respectively.

-Zscaler CASB can distinguish between your sanctioned SaaS tenants and unsanctioned instances belonging to external parties, applying appropriate policy enforcement to each.
+Zscaler CASB can distinguish between sanctioned SaaS tenants and unsanctioned instances, applying appropriate policy enforcement to each.
 Preconfigured SaaS tenancy controls deliver automated, real-time remediation.

 3. Control Risky File Sharing